turingschool/backend-curriculum-site/module4/lessons/fe_dev_tool_debugging.md

 On the right-hand side of the panel, it tells us the error is coming from a file called 'jquery-3.1.0.min.js' on line 2.
 But that doesn't seem right, because we didn't write that code and jQuery never has bugs!
 This is where the **stack trace** comes in.

 **The stack trace allows you to follow the bug directly to where it originated**
 If you click the little triangle arrow next to the error in the console, you'll see some additional information expand.
 This is the line-by-line path of the bug that caused the code to throw an error.
-It's now much easier to see that the bug originated in our `script.js` file, on line 51.
+It's now much easier to see that the bug originated in our `script.js` file, on line 39.

-We can quickly fix this error by looking through our code for a `loadExpenses` function.
-We don't seem to have one, which is why the console is telling us it's undefined.
-We do have a `getExpenses` function though.
-Let's call `getExpenses()` on line 51 instead of `loadExpenses()`.

 #### Logging values with `console.log()`